PalladioSimulator/Palladio-Addons-TextBasedModelGenerator/README.md

 ## Installation

-Install the plugin from the Update-Site
+Install the plugin from the update-site

 ## Usage